botswana-harvard/edc-quota/README.md

 Keep track of the number of instances created for a specified model on one or more offline clients managed by a central controller.

 Clients are disconnected from the central controller when collecting data.
-Go online at the end of each shift or day.
+They go online at the end of each shift or day and are contacted by the controller.

 - sets an overall quota for a model managed by a central controller
 - sets a quota per client model to be managed by the client
 - central controller can change the quota per registered client over REST API
 - central controller can update itself on progress of all clients toward reaching the over overall quota
 - central controller can approve for a client to override it's quota.

 There are two apps, `edc_quota_controller` and `edc_quota_client`.